-Lindemann Professional Group, LLC, located in Fort Collins, Colorado, specializes in Hypnosis, Hypnotherapy, Time Line Therapy (NLP) and Smoking Cessation, serving clients throughout northern Colorado and southern Wyoming.
+Lindemann Hypnosis Group, LLC, located in Fort Collins, Colorado, specializes in Hypnosis, Hypnotherapy, Time Line Therapy (NLP) and Smoking Cessation, serving clients throughout northern Colorado and southern Wyoming.

 What Is Hypnosis?